dotnet/aspnetcore/specs/HubProtocol.md

 Ping messages do not have any payload, they are completely empty messages (aside from the encoding necessary to identify the message as a `Ping` message).

+It is up to the server implementation to decide how frequently (if at all) `Ping` frames are sent.
+The ASP.NET Core implementation sends `Ping` frames only when using the Server Sent Events and WebSockets transports, at a default interval of 15 seconds (configurable).
+However, a `Ping` frame is only sent if 15 seconds elapses since the last message was sent.
+Clients may choose to use the "Ping rate" to provide a timeout for the server connection.
+Since the Client can expect the server to send `Ping` frames at regular intervals, even when the connection is idle, it can use that to determine if the server has left without closing the connection.
+The ASP.NET Core implementation (both JavaScript and C#) use a default timeout window of 30 seconds, which is twice the server ping rate interval.

 ## Example

 Consider the following C# methods